tripl-ai/arc/docs-src/content/tutorial/index.md

 - this is a [timestamp](/schema/#timestamp) field which means it must be generated from a valid combination of date and time.
 - the `formatters` key specifies an `array` rather than a simple `string`.
 This is because real world data often has multiple date/datetime formats used in a single column.
 By allowing an `array` Arc will try to apply each of the formats specified in sequence and only fail if *none* of the formatters can be successfully applied.
 - a mandatory `timezoneId` must be specified.
-This is required as the only way to reliably work with dates and times across systems is to convert them all to [Coordinated Universal Time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) (UTC) so they can be placed as point on a universally continuous timeline.
+This is required as the only way to reliably work with dates and times across systems is to know when they happened relative to [Coordinated Universal Time](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) (UTC) so they can be placed as point on a universally continuous timeline.
 Additionally `timezoneId` is specified at a column level meaning that it is possible to have multiple timezones for different columns in the same dataset.
 - the `nullableValues` key also specifies an `array` which allows you to specify multiple values which will be converted to a true `null` when loading.
 If these values are present and the `nullable` key is set to `true` then the job will fail with a clear error message.
 - the `description` field is saved with the data some formats like when using [ORCLoad](/load/#orcload), [ParquetLoad](/load/#parquetload) or [DeltaLakeLoad](/load/#deltalakeload) into the underlying metadata and will be restored automatically if those files are re-injested by Arc.